maytees/cypat-ubuntu-script/README.md

 This can be used for learning or makingy your own script.

-# What is currently broken?
-These things -
-- Users (WIP)
-- Passwords (there will be something which asks you, and tells you if its dangerous)

 ### Status (more to come as this script progresses) -

 - [x] Updates